You Earned a Ticket!

 What happens if a school district goes bankrupt?

-Public education is ultimately an obligation of the state.
-Most of the time, responsibility is delegated to school districts.
+Public education is ultimately the constitutional responsibility of the state.
+Most of the time, the state's responsibility is delegated to school districts.
 When a school district is unable to pay its creditors, however, the state takes over.

-In exchange for a low-interest loan, the local school board cedes its authority.
+In exchange for a loan, the local school board cedes its authority.
 Contracts are voided.
-The district superintendent is fired, replaced by an administrator appointed by the Superintendent of Public Instruction.
+The district superintendent is fired, replaced by an administrator appointed by the state Superintendent of Public Instruction.

 Productivity in education systems